TORQ 10 Energy & Hydration Drink Sample Pack

 In particularly hot conditions, if you were consuming as much as 1.5 litres of fluid per hour, you could simply throttle back your concentrated fuel ingestion to 1 TORQ Unit every 45 minutes.
 This would give you around 70g of carbohydrate per hour, again putting you into the 2-3 TORQ Units per hour range.

 With runners, we recommend adapting the TORQ Fuelling System in this way and using either plain water or TORQ Hydration in combination with a regular intake of TORQ Energy Gels, because this will allow you to take on water at feed stations during events to satisfy your hydration needs, whilst ensuring you take on board the correct amount of fuel.
 TORQ Hydration is available in sachet form and can be added to a 500ml bottle of water at a feed station if perspiration rates are particularly high and the need for electrolyte intake becomes significant.
-Runners can use our other concentrated fuelling units (TORQ Bars and Chews) along with gels if they wish, it comes down to preference – gels are certainly more popular up to marathon distance.
+Runners can use our other concentrated fuelling units (TORQ Bars and TORQ Jellies) along with gels if they wish, it comes down to preference – gels are certainly more popular up to marathon distance.

 The video below explains this concept clearly, although please note that any references to ‘TORQ Hypotonic’ actually refer to ‘TORQ Hydration’ as we recently re-branded TORQ Hypotonic to TORQ Hydration.